Mom’s Apple Cake: The Best ‘Welcome Home’ Delight!

 It was a lot of work and equally fun.
 Towards the end of the contract, I would experience some wear and tear.
 The worst was dealing with complaints such as “I went on this Rain Forest Canopy tour and it was raining all day.
 I was not happy at all!”

 I tried to put it on the fact that people were on vacation and left their brains at home.
-As I was providing a service that brought millions to the company, I had to plaster a smile on my face, feel empathic and apologise that it rained in the blooming rain forest, not for the brain situation – God forbid!
+As I provided a service that brought millions to the company, I had to plaster a smile on my face, feel empathic and apologise that it rained in the blooming rain forest, not for the brain situation – God forbid!
 Five-star services require steel nerves!

 As the end of the contract was nearing, I used to feel divided.
 A part of me wanted to stay longer, visit more of the world, be in the company of onboard friends from all over the Globe.
 But at the same time, I was looking forward to flying back home and seeing my family and friends who were waiting for my travel stories.
 And to not waking up before eight am!

 After months of repetitive menus, I was craving for mum’s cooking.
 I was dreaming of a proper moussaka!
 But most of all, I missed her baking.
-And most of the times there would be a massive cake in the fridge waiting for when the effects of jet lag would wear off.
+And most of the times, there would be a massive cake in the fridge waiting for when the effects of jet lag would wear off.

 The “welcome home” favourite in mom’s recipe book was an apple cake.
 I can’t call it pie or tart because it is not.
 It is a soft sponge covering entire apples filled with nuts (we don’t have any food allergies).